 - Babies on Drugs: Another Sad Chapter in California’s Opioid Saga, Times of San Diego, features Richard Song, M.D., and David Golembeski, M.D.

 - Doctors Reconnect with Families at Rady Children’s NICU Reunion Party, cbs.com, features Gail Knight, M.D., Rady Children’s Senior Vice President and Chief Medical Officer

 - NEC Society Announces Nation’s First Necrotizing Enterocolitis Symposium, Yahoo Finance, features Jae Kim, M.D., Ph.D.

 - MURRIETA: Rady Partnership Delivering for Rancho Springs, The Press Enterprise, features Richard Song, M.D

 - Dr. Gail Knight Inspires as First African-American Woman Chief of Staff at Rady Children’s Hospital, kpbs.org

 - New Program at Rady Aims to Prevent Brain Injury in Infants, U-T San Diego

 - Maternal-Fetal Medicine (San Diego Perinatal Center)

 Support Our Program

 One hundred percent of your tax-deductible gift benefits Rady Children’s.
-To make a donation, click here and select “Neonatology (NICU)” from the drop-down menu.
+To make a donation, click here.